-- That they may identify new safeguarding concerns about individual children as they see them in person following partial school closures and prolonged periods away from school. - That if they have any concerns about a child, including new concerns where children are returning they should raise these with the DSL or a Deputy DSL. - That it is vitally importance that all staff act and act immediately on any safeguarding concerns, including new concerns where children are returning - That it is important to ensure relevant safeguarding and welfare information held on all children (including returning children) remains accurate. - Of any relevant information following the Parent returns concerning pupil welfare, health and wellbeing prior to a return to school - Staff must be aware of the potential for safeguarding issues to arise, whether due to poor technical understanding, an intention to abuse, weak online security or for any other reason - Children should continue to be protected when they are online and those using chrome books will continue to be monitored via Smoothwall. - Tutors and teachers should be cognisant of the possibility of peer on peer abuse on line and report any concerns to the DSL who will contact the parents immediately. - As we have decided to provide both pre-recorded lessons and some live streaming, it will be crucial for teachers to follow these guidelines to safeguard the children and protect themselves at all times. - Of the arrangements within the Remote Learning Guide to ensure that those pupils not physically attending FSM are safe, especially online.
+- That they may identify new safeguarding concerns about individual children as they see them in person following partial school closures and prolonged periods away from school. - That if they have any concerns about a child, including new concerns where children are returning they should raise these with the DSL or a Deputy DSL. - That it is vitally important that all staff act and act immediately on any safeguarding concerns, including new concerns where children are returning - That it is important to ensure relevant safeguarding and welfare information held on all children (including returning children) remains accurate. - Of any relevant information following the Parent returns concerning pupil welfare, health and wellbeing prior to a return to school - Staff must be aware of the potential for safeguarding issues to arise, whether due to poor technical understanding, an intention to abuse, weak online security or for any other reason - Children should continue to be protected when they are online and those using chrome books will continue to be monitored via Smoothwall (Lightspeed from November 2021). - Tutors and teachers should be cognisant of the possibility of peer on peer abuse on line and report any concerns to the DSL who will contact the parents immediately. - As we may provide both pre-recorded lessons and some live streaming for pupils isolating or absent after a positive test, it will be crucial for teachers to follow these guidelines to safeguard the children and protect themselves at all times. - Monitoring of the arrangements within the Remote Learning Guide to ensure that those pupils not physically attending FSM are safe, especially online.